 Recipes that I post on my blog, or that I have included in my book aren’t made exclusively for those purposes.
 They are recipes that are enjoyed time and time again in our house.
 Since I don’t log my daily eats, I often forget to remind you of past favorites that are still on our menu.
-Now that the cooler weather is moving in, I am migrating to heartier, warm breakfasts, like hot brown rice cereal, whole grain waffles (check next week's post for a great recipe!), and these Dutch babies.
-Often known as German pancakes, these have much more of an egg base than your average pancake, making it simpler to cut the dairy and gluten.
+Now that the cooler weather is moving in, I am migrating to heartier, warm breakfasts, like hot brown rice cereal, whole grain waffles, and this gluten-free Dutch baby!

+Often known as German pancakes, these gluten-free Dutch babies have much more of an egg base than your average pancake, making it simpler to cut the dairy and gluten.
 Still, traditional Dutch babies are made with flour, milk, and eggs, so some adjustments and tests were required to get it right … and get it right I did.
-Not only are they tasty, but they can also be made quite quickly ….
+Not only are they tasty, but they can also be made quite quickly.

 I know a few of you are shouting, “what are eggs doing on this site?”
 If you are one of these concerned people, please read the following article entitled, “Does the term dairy include eggs?”
 I wrote it specifically to address this question since it does occur frequently.

 Kelli R gave the recipe a try and only had kind words to share: “This is yummy!!
 I just made it and we don’t want to stop eating it.
 I will definitely make again.”